ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 sbatch STAR_align.sh
 ```

-## Step 6: Filter aligned files
+## Step 7: Filter aligned files
 We will now convert sam files to bam and filter to remove PCR duplicates, remove unmapped reads and econdary alignments (multi-mappers), and remove unpaired reads.

 Samtools is used to convert sam to bam.
 Samtools fixmate is used to removed unmapped reads and 2ndary alignments.
-Remove PCR duplicates using -F 0x400 and -f 0x2 to keep only propperly paired reads.
+-f 0x2 to keep only propperly paired reads.
+PCR duplicates if NOT removed due to possibility of accidental removal of biological duplicates.
 Index reads and collect additional QC metrics using picard tools and samtools flagstat.
 QC metrics are then collected into a single report using multiqc.